 website: This was once Web site and web site and now is more commonly website.

 Wi-Fi: Because this is trademarked, it’s capitalized and has a hyphen.
-Side note: in the US, this is pronounced “why-fy,” but you, like me, may be charmed by non-native English speakers pronouncing it “we-fee.”
+Side note: in the US, this is pronounced “why-fy,” but you, like me, may be charmed by non-English speakers pronouncing it “we-fee.”

 World Wide Web: If you remember the 1990s and capitalizing this full term in formal writing, then we can reminisce about various other things, like Britpop bands, belly rings, and Doc Martens.
 The term is capitalized as part of World Wide Web Consortium, which seems really clunky, like Docs, but is lowercased when abbreviating to just web.
 See also internet.

 See CMoS 7.80 for various other terms and spelling/capitalization.
-I’ll continue to add to this list as I come across updates and other terms.
+I’ll try to continue to add to this list as I come across updates and other terms.